Manishbatra4/Mvc-Framework/README.md

 This is a Mini Mvc Framework.

-IT have same functionality like laravel and codeigniter There is a short blog project included to explain functioning of framework
+IT have same functionality like laravel and codeigniter I design a short blog project.

 It use laravel Eloquent For Database as well as Blade Template engine